qureshizawar/notes-and-guides/common_git.md

 see https://help.github.com/en/articles/changing-author-info

+## Misc

-## ignore everything except a few files:
+Ignore everything except a few files:

 (https://stackoverflow.com/questions/987142/make-gitignore-ignore-everything-except-a-few-files)
 An optional prefix ! which negates the pattern; any matching file excluded by a previous pattern will become included again.
 If a negated pattern matches, this will override lower precedence patterns sources.